ryan-a-baker/educates-tbs/workshop/content/exercises/04-tbs-deploying-app.md

 Now that Cody has built the container for the Spring Pet Clinic, Alana is going to deploy the application.
-She does this using a helm chart, setting environment specific values such as the image location and url:
+She does this using a helm chart and setting environment specific values such as the image location and url:

 ```terminal:execute
 command: helm upgrade --install --wait spring-petclinic chart/spring-petclinic --set image.repository=harbor.{{ ingress_domain }}/{{ session_namespace }}/spring-petclinic --set url=spring-petclinic.{{ session_namespace }}.{{ ingress_domain }}